mcabane/CSU-Senior-Project/docs/Test-Plan.md

 interface is intuitive.
 The users will be observed as they perform the test.
 User surveys will be used to receive feedback and gain measurable rating of specific qualities, such as ease of use.
-Feedback will be utilized to identify useability issues, errors, and areas of improvement.
+Feedback will be utilized to identify usability issues, errors, and areas of improvement.
 A/B testing will be used to help determine which layouts are more user-friendly.

+Test participants should have the following skills, experience, and characteristics:
+- No specific gender or age.
+- Willingness to answer surveys.
+- Able to provide follow-up testing and surveys for duration of testing.
+- Normal or corrected-to-normal color vision.
+- Experienced using either desktop, laptop, tablet, or mobile phone.

+Compensation — There is no compensation for participants.
 ### User-Acceptance Test Cases
 [Link to User-Acceptance Spreadsheet](https://docs.google.com/spreadsheets/d/11dUF_CXD5QZ_Sd4rQwZUygLuft3XUGi06R9DEXZEtvs/edit?usp=sharing)

 ### User-Acceptance Orientation Script
 “You will be participating in iterative user acceptance testing of the Stay on Track web application.
-This web application’s purpose is to keep track of and set long-term recurring tasks.
-Your feedback will be used to confirm the web application meets project requirements and provides a satisfying user experience.
-You will be testing the web application either on a personal computer, laptop, or mobile phone depending on the testing scenario.
+The web application’s purpose is to keep track of and set long-term recurring tasks.
+Your feedback will be used to confirm the web application meets the project requirements and provides a satisfying user experience.
+You will be testing the web application either on a desktop computer, laptop, or mobile phone depending on the testing scenario.
 After performing the scenario you will answer a survey, your responses will be kept anonymous.
 The survey will be used to determine numerical values that will be used to measure whether usability, design, and functionality improved after refinements are made.
 This iterative process ensures that your feedback contributes to enhancing the application.”

+### User feedback Questions:

+Section 1: Ease of Use
+- How would you rate the navigation of the web application?
+  - 1 - Very difficult to navigate
+  - 10 - Very easy to navigate

+- How intuitive did you find the web application to be?
+  - 1 - Not intuitive, I was confused on how the web application worked.
+  - 10 - Very intuitive, I could determine how to complete tasks without confusion.

+Section 2: Visual design
+- How would you rate the following statement?
+The layout of the web application was very appealing.
+  - 1 - Strongly disagree
+  - 10 - Strongly agree

+- How would you rate the following statement?
+The design elements enhanced usability.
+(Fonts, colors, spacing, etc.)
+  - 1 - Strongly disagree
+  - 10 - Strongly agree

+- How would you rate the following statement?
+The interface felt modern and professional.
+  - 1 - Strongly disagree
+  - 10 - Strongly agree

+Section 3: Functionality
+- How would you rate the following statement?
+Features worked as expected without errors.
+  - 1 - Strongly disagree
+  - 10 - Strongly agree

+- How would you rate the following statement?
+I was able to accomplish the intended tasks successfully.
+  - 1 - Strongly disagree
+  - 10 - Strongly agree

+Section 4: User Satisfaction
+- How would you rate the following statement?
+I would consider using this application in real-world scenarios.
+  - 1 - Strongly disagree
+  - 10 - Strongly agree

+Section 5: Open Feedback (Optional)
+- What did you like the most about this web application?
+- What did you dislike the least about this web application?
+- What additional features would you like this application to have?
+- What improvements would you suggest?

+### Demographic Questionnaire:
+- Age:
+- Occupation:

+- Primary Device used:
+  - Phone
+  - Tablet
+  - Laptop
+  - Desktop

+- Please list which device you primarily use: (Example: IPhone X, or monitor size)

+- How often do you use technology?
+  - 1 - Not Often
+  - 2 - Rarely
+  - 3 - Sometimes
+  - 4 - Often
+  - 5 - Very Often

+- Have you used task management or productivity apps before or currently use them?
+  - No
+  - Yes

+- If you answered yes to the previous question, which ones have you used or currently using?

 Test Deliverables
 -----------------
 -   Test Plan
 -   User-Acceptance Test Spreadsheet
--   Report of results from user surveys and changes that followed (Link will be added)
+-   Report of results from user surveys and changes that followed (Link will be added when testing begins)

 Schedule
 --------